Mary Eberstadt: Other professional and public service activities

+Her speaking tour of Australia in 2022 included appearances in Parliament House at Canberra, hosted by the Australian Catholic University; in Sydney at The Sydney Mint, oldest surviving building in Sydney’s central business district, co-hosted by the Ramsay Centre and Campion College; and events in Melbourne hosted by Archbishop Peter A. Comensoli and the Archdiocese.
+The speeches from that tour were collected into a booklet entitled, “Politics, identity and religion,” published by the PM Glynn Institute of Australian Catholic University.

+In 2023, Eberstadt spoke in Warsaw, Poland, at the annual Polska Weilki Project conference.
+She addressed the Edmund Burke Foundation's inaugural National Conservatism Conference in July, 2019, and at the National Conservative Convention in Miami, Florida in 2022.
+These speeches appeared in print at First Things, and the Wall Street Journal, respectively.

+In October 2024, following the attacks by Hamas in Israel on October 7, 2023, Eberstadt gave a keynote at a historic conference at Franciscan University in Ohio, inaugurating the Coalition of Catholics Against Antisemitism, a newly created group sponsored by the Philos Project.
+Her speech was published at First Things.
+Our Sunday Visitor, a flagship American Catholic publication for over a century, noted, “Mary Eberstadt’s commitment to combating antisemitism, as demonstrated through her leadership in the Coalition of Catholics Against Antisemitism, encourages us to renew our alliance with Jewish people throughout the world.”

 Eberstadt served as a senior fellow at Stanford University's Hoover Institution from 2002 to 2013.
 From 1990 to 1998, Eberstadt was executive editor of National Interest magazine.
 From 1985 and 1987, she was a member of the Policy Planning Staff at the US State Department and a speechwriter for then Secretary of State George P. Shultz.
 From 1984 to 1985, she was a special assistant to Ambassador Jeane Kirkpatrick.
 Eberstadt was also a managing editor of the Public Interest.

-Eberstadt is also the founder of the Kirkpatrick Society, named after her late mentor, Jeane Kirkpatrick.
+Eberstadt is also the founder of the Kirkpatrick Society, named after one of her late mentors, Jeane Kirkpatrick.
 Founded in 2011, the Kirkpatrick Society is based in Washington, D.C. and is a professional and literary society for women working in journalism, government, television, radio, book editing, think tanks, and foundations.
-The Kirkpatrick Society is made up of over 300 women and meets on a monthly basis.
+The Kirkpatrick Society is made up of over 300 women.
 As of January 2017, the American Enterprise Institute assumed responsibility for the management and operations of the Kirkpatrick Society.

-On March 15, 2017, Eberstadt became a senior research fellow at the Faith & Reason Institute.

-In 2019, Eberstadt released Primal Screams.
-Wherein she postulates that the sexual revolution and female contraception of the 1960s contributed to identity politics.
-She says that it contributed to premarital sex, skyrocketing rates of abortion, fatherless homes, family shrinkage and family breakup.
-She especially blame smaller families for a lack of family role models for young people, and thus a breakdown of understanding between genders.
-The end of the family and church-life is deemed as the cause why people seek belonging in identity politics.